alecramsay/pg/docs/_pages/pages/PA.markdown

 - County-district splitting can be minimized (0 &#x2192; 89) at the expense of compactness (81 &#x2192; 46).

 Those are the policy tradeoffs.
-An average of 60% of population-weighted precincts assignments are shared between notable maps and the baseline.
+An average of 60% of population-weighted precincts assignments are shared between a notable map and the baseline.

 Relative to the baseline map,
 the official map reduces county-district splitting significantly (0 &#x2192; 58)